 - Secondary Drying – Desorption

-Before moving on to the steps involved in freeze-drying or lyophilization, let us understand the pre-treatment operations that might be performed to outcome maximum product yield.
+Before moving on to the steps involved in a freeze-drying process or lyophilization, let us understand the pre-treatment operations that might be performed to outcome maximum product yield.

 Preserving Appearance of the Product

-Sometimes, physical properties of the product are extremely important, such as cosmetics once the formulated product enters the commercial market.
 For lower product concentrations, lyophilization may cause even a slight settling of the product in vials or bottles.
-For such products, we add third party agents known as bulking agents, to preserve the appearance of the product through-out.
+For such products, we add third-party agents known as bulking agents, to preserve the appearance of the product throughout.

 Stabilization of the Reactive Products

 Particularly, bio-similar products are prone to witness irreversible changes in their molecular structure or degradation during lyophilization.

 This happens because lyophilization processes are carried out at much lower temperatures.